bbc/sfn-sim/README.md

 This must be a JSON object which is the `Definition` property of a state machine, which contains the `StartAt` and `States` fields at its root.

+By default, your definition will be validated using [statelint](https://github.com/wmfs/statelint);
+this can be disabled with the `validateDefinition` option set to `false`.

 Note that CloudFormation functions and refs are not supported; you should replace these in your definition before loading it.